thuctvd/VRA/README.md

 # VRA
-This repository use to submit VRA Lession
+This repository use to submit VRA Lessions